 It certainly is the busiest time of year for our ocean fishing piers.
 Our sounds, creeks and river have a lot of visitors this time of year too, from near and far away.
 As the catches of Spanish mackerel, bluefish and pompano begin to taper off, the Spot, Speckled trout and Red Drum bite picks-up.

 Spot is one of the area’s favorite catches this time of year.
 Fishermen (and fisherwomen) line the pier rails and waterways.
 They come armed with fresh shrimp pieces, blood worms and similar baits.
-So grab your best rod for pier fishing and get to it.

 Many use a typical two-hook bottom rig.
 When the bite is hot, you’ll hear that Spot are being caught “two at a time”, meaning both hooks come up with fish on.
 Some will fill their coolers with this tasty little fish in just a few hours.